Akasxh/Fire-Alarm/README.md

 # Fire-Alarm

+Be sure to create a virtual env for the uagents to work and if not working manually pip install uagents.

 Before using the code, make sure to set-up the circuit as follows:
 -add DHT22,2*BUZZER,LED and BUTTON
 -now connect them as shown in the picture.